 Please note that as of April 2017 this is now an archive page and the updated list of Anthropology Blogs 2017 is at Living Anthropologically, where I will gradually be consolidating my anthropology outreach efforts.
 Links below were edited in June 2016.
 Working links with anthropology blog material through 2014 were retained even if the blog is not currently active.

 Anthropology Blogs are a way to understand What is Anthropology.
-For 2014 I revisited the previous 2013 Anthropology Blogs and 2012 Anthropology Blogs.
-The blogs included here have all published since June 2013.
+For 2015 I revisited previous years: 2014 Anthropology Blogs, 2013 Anthropology Blogs and 2012 Anthropology Blogs.
+The blogs included here have all published since June 2014.

 Thank you and enjoy the anthropology blogs!

 DANG, the Digital Anthropology Group

 AAA – American Anthropological Association Blog